I Need a Home for My Dinosaur

 Many YouTube Videos of "I Need a Home for my Dinosaur"

 We have kept track of some of the videos posted of students performing “I Need a Home for My Dinosaur.”
-One of my favourites is a recital featuring three young boys who are dressed like movie stars and ready to charm the audience with their performance.
+Here is Mila with her recent version with animation (that dinosaur seems to eat everything in sight).
+You will also enjoy three young boys who are dressed like movie stars and ready to charm the audience with their performance.
 We also discovered Oliver singing with gusto.
 These performances make me smile!

-We have found many other YouTube performances and the links are listed below so you can check them out.
+We have found many other YouTube performances.
 Have fun listening and share the love by giving these young performers a “thumbs up” for their musical efforts.
 You can also search "I Need a Home for My Dinosaur" on Youtube as well to see many more wonderful submissions.

 Lyrics and Coloring Page